Fergus O’Connor, Dublin

 - O. Onestinghel – Verona

 Oreste Onestinghel, Stationery stores from 1888 at 54 Via Mazzini and 2 Piazza Erbe, Verona specialised in postcards and luxury pictures.
 A famous store in Via Mazzini, it still seems to be in business elsewhere in the city.
-As well as photo and illustrated topographical cards of Verona, Onestinghel published books of local interest including, in 1906, Illustrated guide of Recoaro and surroundings by G.P.Gobbi and, in the 1920s, a hardback book Souvenir of Ricoaro16 of postcard images.
+As well as photo and illustrated topographical cards of Verona, Onestinghel published books of local interest including, in 1906, Illustrated guide of Recoaro and surroundings by G.P.Gobbi and, in the 1920s, a hardback book Souvenir of Ricoaro of postcard images.
+Recoaro Terme is a town and comune in the province of Vicenza, Veneto, Italy.
+It is, about 75 km from Verona and known for mineral spring waters.
 In 1919 he published ‘YELLOWBLUE’ Anthology of the poets of Verona.
-He published “La Tecnografica” which sold for two Lire17.
+He published “GIALLOBLU’ Antologia dei poeti veronesi.
+“La Tecnografica” which sold for two Lire.

 Orebro Konstindustri A.B.